Sharing and hosting policy FAQs

 Private sharing is about the audience, for example, sharing with a colleague or with an invitation-only online group.
 Mendeley, for example, is one platform that provides support for both private group sharing and public sharing.
 Visit the Mendeley Support Center 新しいタブ/ウィンドウで開く for more details.

-Preprint: Author's own write-up of research results and analysis that has not been peer reviewed, nor had any other value added to it by a publisher (such as formatting, copy-editing, technical enhancements, etc.).
+Preprint: The author's own write-up of their research results and analysis that has not been peer-reviewed, nor had any other value added to it by a publisher (such as formatting, copy-editing, technical enhancements, etc.).

-Accepted manuscript: The version of an article that has been accepted for publication and which typically includes author-incorporated changes suggested during submission, peer review and editor-author communications.
-They do not include other publisher value-added contributions such as copy-editing, formatting, machine-readable linking, technical enhancements and, if relevant, pagination.
+Accepted manuscript: The version of an article that has been accepted for publication.
+It typically includes changes resulting from publisher checks and screening for integrity and other factors, the peer review process and editorial assessment.
+It does not include additional publisher value-added contributions such as copy-editing, formatting, machine-readable linking, technical enhancements and, if relevant, pagination.

 Published journal article: This is the definitive final record of published research that appears in the journal and embodies all value-adding publisher activities including peer review co-ordination, copy-editing, formatting, pagination (if relevant) and online enrichment.

-For information on sharing other article versions, please see below under ‘Can I share Articles in Press?'
+For information on sharing Articles in Press, please see the below FAQ: ‘Can I share Articles in Press?'

-No, preprints can be used anytime and anywhere by authors.
+Preprints can be shared anytime and anywhere by authors.
 We encourage authors seeking to publish in Cell Press, The Lancet and some society-owned titles to check the author section on the journal homepage for additional information.

 In line with our sharing policy, authors can share their preprints anytime and anywhere, and we encourage them to do so.
-We are also working to automate this process for authors on our own pre-print server, SSRN 新しいタブ/ウィンドウで開く, through programs such as First Look 新しいタブ/ウィンドウで開く.
-Preprint servers typically provide guidance to authors encouraging them to post non-peer reviewed items, rather than accepted manuscripts.
+We also offer Elsevier authors an automated process to share their preprint on our own preprint server SSRN 新しいタブ/ウィンドウで開く.

-You can find the embargo period information for all Elsevier journals on the journal homepage or, alternatively, use our list of embargo periods 新しいタブ/ウィンドウで開く.
+You can find the embargo period information for all Elsevier journals on the journal homepage or, alternatively, refer to our list of embargo periods 新しいタブ/ウィンドウで開く.
 The embargo period begins from the date the article is formally published online in its final and fully citable form (i.e., online publication date).

 Elsevier has a number of funding body agreements in place to help authors publishing in our journals to comply with their funder or institutional open access policies.
 Please find more details on specific open access agreements.